-It is assumed that all Colorado School of Mines faculty in full-time, tenured or tenure-track positions who serve in academic departments or programs offering graduate degrees are fully qualified to be part of the Graduate Faculty.
-Hence, they will be selected to the graduate faculty upon joining Mines.
-Teaching Faculty, Research Faculty, Professors of Practice, Emeritus Faculty, Joint Positions, and tenure/tenure-track faculty in departments that do not offer graduate degree are eligible to become members of the Graduate Faculty subject to the following minimum requirements:
+It is assumed that all Colorado School of Mines faculty in full-time, tenured or tenure-track positions who serve in academic departments or programs offering graduate degrees are qualified to be Full Members of the Graduate Faculty.
+Hence, they will be appointed as such upon joining Mines.
+Tenure/tenure-track faculty in departments that do not offer graduate degrees, Teaching Faculty, Research Faculty, Professors of Practice, and Emeritus Faculty, who meet the minimum requirement in 4.3.2(A) may be given Associate Member status and are eligible to become members of the Full Members of the Graduate Faculty.
+External Joint Appointees, Research Associates, and qualified Administrative Faculty are eligible to apply to become Associate Members of the Graduate Faculty, but not Full Members.
+Postdoctoral fellows are not eligible to be members of the Graduate Faculty.
+Candidates for Full and

+Associate Graduate Faculty status are subject to the following minimum requirements:

-- A. Graduate Faculty position holders must have the terminal degree appropriate to their academic field or discipline or must show a comparable level of expertise. - B. Selection to the Graduate Faculty must be requested by the candidate and supported by a two-thirds majority of the Tenure/ Tenure-Track Faculty, Professors of Practice, and Teaching Faculty with Graduate Faculty status in the academic department or program. - C. The proposed Graduate Faculty candidate must meet any other criteria established by their department or program, and must be endorsed by the Department Head or Program Director and the Dean.
+- A. All Full Members of the Graduate Faculty must hold a terminal degree appropriate to their academic field or discipline.
+All Associate Members of the Graduate Faculty must hold a terminal degree appropriate to their academic field or discipline or show a comparable level of expertise. - B. If not in a full-time, tenured or tenure-track position, selection to Full Graduate Faculty status must be requested by the eligible candidate and supported by a two-thirds majority of the Full Members of the Graduate Faculty in an academic department.
+If not already an Associate Member of the Graduate Faculty, such status must be requested by the eligible candidate and supported by a two-thirds majority of the Full Members of the Graduate Faculty in an academic department. - C. The proposed candidate for either Full or Associate Graduate Faculty status must meet any other criteria established by the approving department and must be endorsed by the Department Head and the Graduate Dean.

-Reflecting the University's interest in encouraging interdisciplinary research and scholarship, academic faculty of the whole who have requested and received Graduate Faculty status in one department may request permission to serve as primary advisor to graduate students in another department or interdisciplinary program.
-The Department Head or interdisciplinary Program Director may simply approve such requests and forward them to the appropriate Dean for approval.
-These faculty should be added to the list of faculty who have Graduate Faculty status that Department Heads maintain and submit annually.
+Reflecting the University's interest in encouraging interdisciplinary research and scholarship, faculty who have requested and received Full Graduate Faculty status in one department may request permission to serve as primary advisor to graduate students in another department or interdisciplinary program.
+Such requests shall be approved by the Department Head or interdisciplinary Program Director and forwarded to the Graduate Dean for approval.